Location, Location, Location

-The East of England is home to the Agri-Tech industry and has one of the strongest research pipelines in Europe.
-The region couples excellence in technology with a long history in triggering discoveries that form the basis of global products and are revolutionising the sector.
+Containing over 40% of the UK’s grade 1 agricultural land, the East of England is home to a high concentration of the Agri-Tech industry.
+The area has one of the strongest research pipelines in Europe, and couples excellence in technology with a long history in triggering discoveries that form the basis of global products and are revolutionising the sector.

 East Cambridgeshire plays a significant role within the wider region with a number of large producers and agri-businesses that collectively make up over 3% of employment within the local economy.